Signed in as:

 In this particular scene, Starsky and Hutch are trying to get some information from an informant (Scatman Crothers!).
 The two photos above show how drastically the block opposite The Culver Hotel in downtown Culver City has changed.
 The building on the right (built in 1921) survives to this day and is easily recognizable.
 However the entire block in the background has been demolished and replaced with the massive Culver Steps development.

-More then and now filming locations photos from this episode are available to members only here on Page 1 in the TV Series Filming Locations Photo Gallery.
+More then and now film location photos from this episode are available to members only on Page 1 in the TV Series Filming Locations Photo Gallery.
+Click here and scroll down the page to view the photos.

 A small donation gives you membership access to the entire site to see this and all the other film locations then and now videos and photo galleries.